@CCCERAMICS INSTAGRAM

 A wonderful commission to create a special birthday gift.

-The client loved the enigmatic patterns on one of the previous Trompe L’oeil pieces in Caroline’s Scarab Collection.
+The client loved the enigmatic patterns on one of my previous Trompe L’oeil pieces in the Scarab Collection.
 Couple this with the brief that the person who was to receive this vase was a ‘blue’ person, the pattern on this commissioned piece focused on shades of blue, from the deepest navy, through intense electric blue to a delicate lavender, off set by textured matt and glossy whites.

 29/06/21